md-shahnawaz-95/ObserverPattern/README.md

 Strive for loosly coupled designs between objects that interact.

 # Structure
-For structure and example please view the diagram.jpg file
+For structure and example please view the observer_diagram.jpg and observer_code.jpg file